yakik/Javascript-Runtime-Spies/readme.md

 - Capture the arguments sent into a function and producing code that will call your functioin with the same arguments
 - Capture data going into and out of global functions and producing code for the harness that will imitate these functions
 - Capture global variables data (also if they change due to global variables) and produce harness code to simulate them
+- When capturing global variables / arguments (same) the tool knows to handle cyclic reference and when it stumbles upon member functions is tracks them

 ### example (see explanation below)
 This is taken from one unit test from the project.
 You need to require RuntimeSpy.js for it to work.